wallnerryan/pxdocs-backup/content/Use PX-Backup/cluster/add-a-cluster.md

 disableprevnext: true
 ---

-Once you’ve installed PX-Backup, you’re ready to add any clusters you’d like to back up and restore to.
+Once you’ve installed PX-Backup, you’re ready to add any clusters you’d like to back up from and restore to.
 How you prepare your cluster differs based on its environment.
+If you're using a cloud-based kubernetes cluster, you must configure permissions on your cloud provider before adding it to PX-Backup.

 ## Portworx clusters

 If your cluster is running on Portworx, you don't need to do anything.
 Portworx includes Stork, allowing PX-Backup to take backups and restore them onto your cluster with no additional configuration.
 <!-- not so sure about this.
 True? -->

+## GCP with persistent disks

+Modify the node security settings, Create a cluster role with compute engine read/write access.

+When creating your cluster on GKE:
+    under **NODE POOLS** > **Node security**, select a service account; the Compute Engine default service account is sufficient.
+    Under **Access scopes** within the **Node security** page, select the **Set access for each API** option.
+Under the **Compute Engine** dropdown, select **Read Write**

+Once the cluster has deployed:

+Get the service account key associated with your cluster:
+    get this from GCP dashboard: **IAM & Admin** > **IAM** > **Service Accounts** > **Actions...** > **Create Key** > JSON key type download the JSON key

+add the cloud account to PX-Backup:
+    Add new credentials in PX-Backup, under cloud settings, add a new **Cloud Account**.
+    Choose **Google Cloud**
+    Create a descriptive account name
+    add the JSON key for the service account associated with your GKE cluster Select the **Add** button

+add the cluster to PX-Backup
+    Now that you've added the cloud account to PX-Backup, it can authenticate with your cluster on GCP and perform the operations necessary for backup tasks.
+    In PX-Backup, Select **Add Cluster**
+    From this page, enter the cluster details
+        Name the cluster
+        Retrieve the Kubeconfig from your cluster and paste it in the **Kubeconfig** text frame Select the **GKE** radio button from the **Kubernetes Service** from the **Cloud Account** dropdown, select the cloud account you previously created.
+        Select the **Submit** button

+{{<info>}}
+**NOTE:** Your cluster must be running Stork 2.4 or higher.
+Copy and paste the command located under the **Cluster name** field if necessary.
+{{</info>}}

 ## AWS with EBS